javascript-studio/schema/README.md

   given regular expression.
 - `string.length.{min,max,range}`: Verifies the string length with an integer validator.
-- `object`: Is a validator that accepts object values.
-- `array`: Is a validator that accepts array values.
 - `literal(value_1, value_2, ...)`: Returns a validator that matches against a
   list of primitive values.
 Can be used to define constants or enumerations.
-- `all(spec_1, spec_2, ...)`: Returns a validator where all of the given
+- `all(validator_1, validator_2, ...)`: Returns a validator where all of the
-  specifications have to match.
+  given validators have to match.
-- `one(spec_1, spec_2, ...)`: Returns a validator where one of the given
+- `one(validator_1, validator_2, ...)`: Returns a validator where one of the
-  specifications has to match.
+  given validators has to match.
-- `opt(spec)`: Returns an optional validator.
+- `opt(validator)`: Returns an optional validator.
-- `object(spec)`: Returns an object validator.
-Can be used to declare reusable object validators that can be referenced from multiple schemas.
+- `object(properties)`: Returns an object validator.
+The given object maps object keys to validators.
+- `object.any`: Is a validator that accepts arbitrary object values.
-- `array(spec)`: Returns an array.
-Each element in the array has to match the given `spec` Can be used to declare reusable array validators that can be referenced from multiple schemas.
+- `array(itemValidator)`: Returns an array.
+Each element in the array has to match the given validator..
+- `array.any`: Is a validator that accepts arbitrary array values.
-- `map(key_spec, value_spec)`: Returns a map specification for key-value pairs where `key_spec` and `value_spec` are the specifications for the object key and value pairs.
+- `map(keyValidator, valueValidator)`: Returns a map validator for key-value pairs where `keyValidator` and `valueValidator` are the validators for the object key and value pairs.
-- `validator(test[, spec_name])`: Creates a custom validator for the given `test` function.
-The optional `spec_name` defaults to `<custom validator>`.
+- `validator(test[, toString])`: Creates a custom validator for the given `test` function.
+The optional `toString` argument can be a function that returns a string, or a string defining the validator name used in error messages.
+Defaults to `<custom validator>`.
 - `E_SCHEMA`: The `code` property exposed on schema validation errors.

 Note that all validator functions are also exposed on `schema`.

-## Spec

-The `spec` arguments in all of the above can be of these types:

-- `null`: Requires a null value.
-This is a shorthand for `literal(null)`.
-- `regexp`: Requires the value to be a string and match the regular expression.
-- `object`: Defines a (nested) object specification.
-- `array`: Defines a (nested) array specification.
-- `function`: Either an existing validator, or defines a custom validator.
-The function must return `false` if the value is considered invalid.

 ## Schema API

-The schema created by `schema(spec)` is a function that throws a `TypeError` if the given value does not match, and returns the value otherwise.
+The schema created by `schema(validator)` is a function that throws a `TypeError` if the given value does not match the validator, and returns the value otherwise.
 For `object` and `array`, the schema also allows to create proxy objects that validate reading, assigning and deleting properties:

 - `reader = mySchema.read(data[, options])`: Creates a schema compliant reader for the given data.
 If the given data does not match the schema, an exception